Middle Gorge railway station: History

+South Morang railway station (former)

+The original South Morang was a former steam-era railway station on the Whittlesea line, which operated until the closure of the line beyond Lalor on 28 November 1959, following the electrification of the line to Lalor.
+The line to Epping was electrified and re-opened on 30 November 1964, and the remaining section of track, from Epping to Whittlesea, was dismantled in the 1970s, although the former right-of-way remained intact.
+All that remained of the original South Morang station was the platform mound.

+A new South Morang station opened on 22 April 2012, as the terminus of an extension of the Epping line.
+The new station was two kilometres closer to Epping than the former station, arguably in Mill Park or Epping.

+Middle Gorge

-Middle Gorge station opened on 26 August 2018, when the line was extended from South Morang to Mernda, as part of the Mernda Rail project.
+Middle Gorge opened near the approximate site of the original South Morang station on 26 August 2018, when the line was extended from South Morang to Mernda, as part of the Mernda Rail project.
 It was first announced as one of two new stations for the project, which was an extension of the South Morang line along the former Whittlesea line right-of-way.
 Hawkstowe was added to the project after community pressure.

-The station was originally to be named "Marymede", after the nearby Marymede Catholic College.
+The station was originally to be named Marymede, after the nearby Marymede Catholic College.
 However, this went against Victorian place-naming conventions, as it was named after a school.
 This caused public outrage for many reasons, mainly because its namesake Middle Gorge Park is located over 2 km from the station site.
 A letter sent from residents to the Victorian Government states that there was no consultation in the naming process, and that it does not accurately represent the station's location.
 Residents believe the station should be called "South Morang", whilst the current South Morang station be renamed to "Plenty Valley", in order to better reflect their locations.
-Middle Gorge is near the approximate site of the original South Morang station.